 Discoverable Disk Image (DDI) #

-Discoverable Partitions Specification), wrapped in a GPT
+Partitions Specification), wrapped in a GPT partition table, that

-partition table, that may contain root (or /usr/
+may contain root (or /usr/

-) filesystems, system extensions, configuration extensions,
+) filesystems for bootable OS images, system extensions, configuration

+into one.
 They are designed to be composable and stackable, and provide security by default.

 Image Format #